kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 No issues with applying Mobile First to my content strategy.
 I did a complete content audit of my previous site based on [the ROT principle](http://blog.braintraffic.com/2011/08/content-strategy-can-save-us-all-from-slobdom/, "What is ROT when talking about content strategy"), then either eliminated lots of content I didn't need or moved it to the bottom of the page.

 Going Mobile First with the code was a bit of problem that still needs to be cleaned up a bit.
-This site is responsive via CSS3 media queries and I implemented [the method outlined by Jon Korpi](http://www.jonikorpi.com/leaving-old-IE-behind/), coding a vertically thin, non-responsive layout outside the media queries, with [Sass](http://sass-lang.com/, "Learn about the Sass CSS preprocessor" ), of course.
+This site is responsive via CSS3 media queries and I implemented [the method outlined by Jon Korpi](http://www.jonikorpi.com/leaving-old-IE-behind/), coding a vertically thin, non-responsive layout outside the media queries, with the help of [Sass](http://sass-lang.com/, "Learn about the Sass CSS preprocessor" ), of course.
 All of this is for the benefit of oldIE.

 I may not have implemented this method properly...I ended up writing more code than I planned on.
-The code "works" but I know it can be neater and need to revisit this.
+The code "works" but I know it can be neater and need to revisit it.

 Important note: by "oldIE," I mean Internet Explorer 8 only.
-The site looks crappy in IE8 at the time of the relaunch, but I'm planning to fix it post-launch...more on this later.
+The site looks crappy in IE8 at the time of the relaunch, but I'm planning to fix it post-launch.

 In terms of supporting IE versions prior to 8, I'll just paraphrase Shakespeare: